EmanuelaBoros/emanuelaboros.github.io/_pages/about.md

 I have a background in computer science and arts which means I can develop algorithmic works of art.
 I'm quite enthusiastic when it comes to participating in data science competitions and when I am not coding, my time is filled with a strong interest in cognitive science and history books, movies and TV series.

 I go by the principle that talking less is more thinking and getting things done, thus I listen more than I talk.
-My research and teaching are founded on the idea that if knowledge is not shared, that it's not really knowledge.
+My research and teaching are founded on the idea that if knowledge is not shared, then it's not really knowledge.